cuba-platform/ldap-addon/README.md

 ldap.expiringSessionsEnable = true
 ```

-**Note:** By default, if the component is enabled, users cannot log in to the system using CUBA credentials.
+**Note:** If the component is enabled, users cannot log in to the application using CUBA credentials.
 However,
 you can permit particular users (e.g. system administrators) to log in using CUBA credentials by specifying their usernames
 as values of the `cuba.web.standardAuthenticationUsers` property.

 ## Additional Information

-You should keep in mind that the LDAP component should be enabled for each CUBA application, which is expected to use
-its functionalities.
+If you want to use the component functionality in several CUBA applications, you have to enable it for each of them separately.

 # Component Functionalities

 ## LDAP Config

-Once you have successfully installed the component, check that all configured property values are displayed properly
+After installation, check that all configured property values are displayed properly
-on *LDAP Config* screen (Menu: *LDAP Component → LDAP Config*).
+on the *LDAP Config* screen (Menu: *LDAP Component → LDAP Config*).

 ![LDAP-component-menu](img/ldap-component-menu.png)